-Each year, between 22 and 55 tons of electronics are disposed of.
+Each year, between 22 and 55 tons of electronics enter the waste stream.
 Most end up in an incinerator or a landfill, but you can help keep our air, land and water clean by recycling your mobile phone, personal computer and other electronic devices.
 (Read Article)

 The summertime crab feast is a Chesapeake Bay tradition.
 Learn how to dig in with this guide to picking a blue crab.
 (Read Article)

 Use Toxic-Free Personal Products

 Use eco-friendly lotions, cosmetics and perfumes to keep toxic chemicals from washing off of our bodies and into our waterways.

 Use Toxic-Free Cleaning Products

 Use eco-friendly cleaning products to keep toxic chemicals out of our waterways.
 Plain soap and water can rid surfaces of bacteria and are safer for our water supply.

 Put a bucket in the shower to catch water as it warms up.
 Use the extra water for plants or pet bowls.